-PC shipments in the first quarter of 2020 fell by about 10% year-on-year due to the impact of the new coronavirus, while PC demand surged
+PC shipments in the first quarter of 2020 decreased by about 10% year-on-year due to the impact of the new coronavirus, while PC demand rose sharply

 Canalys Newsroom- Canalys: Demand surges but PC shipments fall 8% due to a supply chain hit by COVID-19